 You go out, find a great location, scout out a great scene, pull out the camera and start taking photos.
-The settings are dialed in, your composition is great, things are prefect.
+The scene looks awesome, your composition options are great, things are prefect.
 You get home, upload your photos and then the shock hits.
-Blurry photos from a shaky camera.
+Blurry photos from excessive camera shake.
 This article will discuss how to avoid this situation and help you reduce camera shake with a tripod!

 Having a tripod can provide you with lots of benefits, as far as taking pictures is concerned.
 It is one of the things that you need to invest in, in order to have sharp high-quality photos.
-Aside from that, it would also help you in taking glorious pictures of sunset or sunrise or maybe even the milky way.
+Aside from that, it would also help you in taking amazing photos of sunset or sunrise or maybe even the milky way.

-If your composition requires a great depth of field in order to maximize sharp detail in a scene, you probably need to use a slow exposure.
-You can create a great depth of field by using a smaller aperture, which lets in a smaller amount of light during the exposure.
+You can create a large depth of field by using a larger aperture value, which equals a smaller amount of light during the exposure.
+More depth of field in order to maximize sharp detail in a scene, means you probably need to use a slower exposure.
 Because less light is coming in, the exposure time increases, and that makes you need a tripod.

 Reduce camera shake by not hand holding it

-When shooting handheld, your breathing and/or shaky nerves can cause the camera to move after you’ve locked your focus point causing your point of focus to change right before you snap the shot.
-A tripod ensures that this doesn’t occur.
+When shooting handheld, you’re breathing and/or shaky nerves can cause the camera to move after you’ve locked your focus point causing your point of focus to change right before you snap the shot.
+A tripod provides you with a way to reduce camera shake.

 If you have a tripod, but you do not use a remote shutter release, you still may get blurred shots even with the use of a tripod.
 This can be due to the way you press the shutter button, in taking the pictures.
 To get around that, all you actually need to have is a remote.
 Aside from that, you can also make use of your camera’s delay timer.